WHO ARE WE?

 ASSOCIATION

-A total of 21 people joined forces to clean up our watershed during the week of April 1 through 10.
+A total of 19 people joined forces to clean up our watershed during March 23rd.

-At least 42 tires, 102 bags of trash and some 55-gallon bags of recyclable cans were removed from the landscape.
+At least 81 tires, 2.35 tons of trash plus 3 bags of recyclable cans were removed from the landscape.